UX Wireframing: Foundation of Usability

 UX Wireframing: Foundation of Usability The article presenting deeper insights into the topic of UX wireframing: definition, benefits, classification, tools and tips on design workflow.

 In 4th BC Plato said: “The beginning is the most important part of the work”.
-Almost 24 centuries since then his words are still up-to-date in our realias.
-Buildings require a stable foundation to stand and give shelter for long as well as any project that needs to be well-planned from the very beginning to avoid problems at the further stages.
+Nearly 24 centuries later, his words remain relevant to our realities.
+Buildings require a stable foundation to stand and provide shelter for as long as any project, necessitating careful planning from the outset to avoid problems later.
 Wireframing is the early step of UI/UX design process when the structure of the project is being formed.
 The usability and efficiency of the final product often depend on how well the wireframe is created at the very first steps of the design process.
-However, today designers still haven’t agreed upon the common opinion about wireframing: some of them consider it to be a key part of the design process while others regard wireframing as a waste of time.
+However, today designers still haven’t agreed on a common view of wireframing: some consider it a key part of the design process, while others regard it as a waste of time.
 But where does the truth hide?

 What’s a wireframe?